RAFAMATANANTSOA/GreenWalking/README.md

 # GreenWalking
-This websit allows people to spot the best area for walking in Lyon City the link for demo: https://rafamatanantsoa.github.io/GreenWalking/
+This websit allows people to spot the best area for walking in Lyon City

+#Demo
+The link for demo: https://rafamatanantsoa.github.io/GreenWalking/